salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2016-04-06-appledocs.md

 ---
 Review the [Appledocs]({{ site.baseurl }}/appledoc/index.html) for JB4A iOS SDK v{{ site.currentVersion }}.

-Download a [docset]({{ site.baseurl }}/tree/master/docset) file of the Appledocs to include in your Xcode implementation.
+Download a <a href="https://github.com/salesforce-marketingcloud/JB4A-SDK-iOS/tree/master/docset">docset</a> file of the Appledocs to include in your Xcode implementation.
 Unzip the file and place the folder in this location:
 <br />
 <br />
 ```